spacepy/spacepy/Doc/source/tips.rst

 this is 4 function calls in 1.643 CPU seconds (~1.6x)

-Next we introduce :py:mod:`numpy` and change our list to an array then add one
+Next we introduce numpy_ and change our list to an array then add one
     >>> data = np.asarray(data)
     >>> data += 1